Skip to Main Content

 Introduction

 The United Nations Digital Library (UNDL) includes UN documents, voting data, speeches, maps, and flagship publications.
-The platform provides access to UN-produced materials in digital format (See What UN documents are available online?) and bibliographic records for print UN documents starting in 1979.
+The platform provides access to UN-produced materials in digital format and bibliographic records for print UN documents starting in 1979.
 System features include linked data between related documentation such as resolutions, meeting records and voting, and refining of searches by UN body, agency or type of document.

 Click on Help at the top of the screen for a detailed guide on how to use the UN Digital Library.